Community College student recalls living in Portland, Oregon during COVID-19 pandemic and days of protest and civil unrest

 “When I didn’t think things could get any worse I was wrong.”

-In light of the nationwide protests against police brutality over the slaying of George Floyd, Zack found himself in a dire situation continuing to work security downtown.
+In light of the nationwide protests against police brutality over the death of George Floyd, Zack found himself in a dire situation continuing to work security downtown.
 Working shifts during the day and night exposed him to a surplus of people he felt could have potentially given him COVID-19.
 While witnessing passionate and strong messages being displayed from the Black Lives Matter movement during the sunlight, havoc would ensue after nightfall.

 “I experienced love, compassion, and unity from the protests during my day shifts, but the nights were opposite,” Zack said.
 “As soon as the sun set, Pandora’s box opened and chaos flooded the streets.
 It became total anarchy.”